-- A. political affiliations or beliefs of the student or the student's parents; - B. mental or psychological problems of the student or the student's family; - C. sexual behavior or attitudes; - D. illegal, anti-social, self-incriminating or demeaning behavior; - critical appraisals of other individuals with whom respondents have close family relationships; - F. legally recognized privileged and analogous relationships, such as those of lawyers, physicians and ministers; - G. religious practices, affiliations or beliefs of the student or his/her parents; or - H. income (other than that required by law to determine eligibility for participation in a program or for receiving financial assistance under such a program.)
+- A. political affiliations or beliefs of the student or the student's parents; - B. mental or psychological problems of the student or the student's family; - C. sexual behavior or attitudes; - D. illegal, anti-social, self-incriminating or demeaning behavior; - E. critical appraisals of other individuals with whom respondents have close family relationships; - F. legally recognized privileged and analogous relationships, such as those of lawyers, physicians, and ministers;

+- c. earn 4 units of Science, including chemistry and another advanced science course: - d. earn 4 units of Social Studies: - e. earn 4 units of Career-Technical education program that leads to an industry-recognized credential, apprenticeship, or be part of an articulated career pathway which can lead to postsecondary credit. - G. religious practices, affiliations, or beliefs of the student or his/her parents; or - H. income (other than that required by law to determine eligibility for participation in a program or for receiving financial assistance under such a program.)

-Consistent with PPRA and Board policy, parents may inspect any materials used in conjunction with any such survey, analysis or evaluation.
-Please contact Tricia Couts-Everett at 330-484-8010 to inspect such materials.
+Consistent with PPRA and Board policy, parents may inspect any materials used in conjunction with any such survey, analysis, or evaluation.
+Please contact Tricia Coutts Everett, at 330-484-8010 to inspect such materials.
 Further, parents have the right to inspect, upon request, a survey or evaluation created by a third party before the survey/evaluation is administered or distributed by the school to the student.
 The parent will have access to the survey/evaluation within a reasonable period of time after the request is received by the principal.